 Following our best practices, this IP would host an individual client and only one domain.
 IP addresses at Liquid Web are 2 USD per IP, per month.
 That’s not bad!
 That’s a 24 USD investment for a single customer per year.
 Let’s assume you end up with twenty-five new clients in a year, a decent factor.
 This would equate to 600 USD per year in IP addresses alone if you were to put every new client on a dedicated IP address.

-Further, if you compound that amount year over year, including continued growth, it’s easy to see where proper Business IP Structuring pays off.
-Keep this principle in mind as you consider shared IP vs dedicated IP addressing for your clients.
+Further, if you compound that amount year over year, including continued growth, it’s easy to see where proper business IP structuring pays off.
+Keep this principle in mind as you consider dedicated IP vs shared IP addressing for your clients.

-Now that we have a foundation of what IPs are, how to use them, and the price points, we have to discuss how we correctly classify clients so we can ensure we’re being efficient with our business decisions.
+Now that we have a foundation of what IPs are, how to use them, and the price points, we can look closer at why it is sometimes worth it to spend a little extra for dedicated IP hosting.

 Classification for Stability and Reputation